joebakaz/simple-resume-builder/README.md

 ## Usage

-Explain how users can use your application.
-Provide examples, screenshots, and step-by-step instructions for common tasks.

-## Usage

 1. Register or log in to access the dashboard.
 2. Create new resumes with unique titles.
 3. Add education records to showcase your academic achievements.